Scoliodon – Dogfish, Classification, and Characteristics

-- Two crescentic apertures, the nares or nostrils are present ventrolaterally and anterior to mouth.
-These are exclusively olfactory, no role in respiration.
+- Two crescentic apertures, the nares or nostrils are present ventrolaterally and anterior to the mouth.
+These are exclusively olfactory, with no role in respiration.

 - It consists of two rows of homodont or polyphyodont teeth, these are homologous to the placoid scales.

 The fins of Scoliodon are thin, flat-out growth of skin with muscles and are supported by cartilaginous rods or rays.

 - It consists 1st dorsal fins, Second dorsal fin, caudal fin, anal fin, and paired fins (anterior pair pectoral fins and posterior-lateral pelvic fins).

 - The pelvic fins are simple but in males, the inner margin of the pelvic fins bears a pair of rod-shaped copulatory organs called clasper or myxipterygium.
 The claspers are the intermittent organs that introduce sperm into the female genital tract.